-The UW Sociology degree course puts student-led learning at the centre of learning and teaching sessions, formative and summative assessments.
-In each Sociology module, students are scaffolded in preparing their assignments with a range of formative assessment opportunities, regular assignment guidance sessions and workshops, and tutorials.
-Sociology sessions introduce students to sociological research, methodologies, and theories through short interactive lectures.
-In seminar and workshops, students then conceptualise what they have learnt by applying lecture content to the social world and areas of topical sociological concern.
-In doing so, each Sociology module supports students in identifying assignment topics and research/methodological approaches.
-There are no exams in SOCG-coded modules, instead, each of the modules provides students with opportunities to develop their own assessment focus within the context of the specific learning objectives.
+The UW Sociology with Politics degree course puts student-led learning at the centre of learning and teaching sessions, formative and summative assessments.
+In each Sociology and Politics module, students are scaffolded in preparing their assignments with a range of formative assessment opportunities, regular assignment guidance sessions and workshops, and tutorials.
+Sociology with Politics sessions introduce students to sociological research, methodologies, and theories through short interactive lectures.
+In seminar and workshops, students then conceptualise what they have learnt by applying lecture content to the social/political world and areas of topical sociological and/or political concern.
+In doing so, each Sociology with Politics module supports students in identifying assignment topics and research/methodological approaches.
+There are no exams in SOCG or POLP-coded modules, instead, each of the modules provides students with opportunities to develop their own assessment focus within the context of the specific learning objectives.